 Zaro, Gregory (2014).
 From terraces to trees: Ancient and historical landscape changes in southern Peru.
 In Landesque Capital: The Historical Ecology of Enduring Landscape Modifications, edited by N. Thomas Håkansson and Mats Widgren, pp. 232-250.
-Left Coast Press, Walnut Creek, CA, in press.
+Left Coast Press, Walnut Creek, CA.

 Sullivan, Lauren A., Brett A. Houk, Gregory Zaro, and Lindsey R. Moats (2013).
 Deciphering a Terminal Classic surface artifact deposit at Courtyard 100, La Milpa: The view from the ceramic data.
 Research Reports in Belizean Archaeology 10:211–218.

 Zaro, Gregory and B. Houk (2012).
 The growth and decline of the ancient Maya city of La Milpa, Belize: New data and new perspectives from the southern plazas.
 Ancient Mesoamerica, 23:143-159.

 Houk, Brett A. and Gregory Zaro (2011).
 Evidence for ritual engineering in the Late/Terminal Classic site plan of La Milpa, Belize.
 Latin American Antiquity, 22:178-198.